LET'S PLAY

 -

-Queen on her own color (white queen on white, black queen on black)
+Queen on her own color (white queen on white, black queen on black) or the "D" square if your board is labeled

 -